mohammadarmanhossen/Skyline_backend/README.md

 # Hotel Booking Website (Skyline)

-Skyline is a full-featured hotel booking system developed using Django REST Framework.
+[SKYLINE](https://skyline-frontend.netlify.app/)  is a full-featured hotel booking system developed using Django REST Framework.
 It offers a seamless experience for users to search for hotels, make bookings, complete secure payments, and share reviews — all in one platform.

 The key features of Skyline include:
 User Authentication & Authorization